sohaibcs1/process-visualize-3D-scripts/README.md

   Loads 3D segmentation masks (NIfTI format), extracts connected components, and renders them in 3D using VTK.
   Applies custom spatial positioning and camera rotation to create a composite scene of multiple samples.
   Captures the rotating 3D visualization as a video and saves it using OpenCV.

+- **`nii_applyConnectedComponent_render.ipynb`**
+  Loads a 3D segmentation NIfTI file and applies connected component labeling using `cc3d`.
+  Visualizes the labeled components as 3D surfaces using VTK’s Discrete Marching Cubes and smoothing filters.
+  Assigns random colors to each component and provides an interactive 3D view with axes and custom camera setup.